The Handmade Internet

 I’m guessing you don’t care if the Substack codebase hosting this content was built with the help of code generation tools.
 You probably also don’t mind if the UX/UI was designed with the help of generative tools, though a discerning eye might notice.

-But you likely care if this article was written by ChatGPT because it comes from writer whose content you chose to subscribe to—you didn’t sign up to read the output of large language models.
+But you likely care if this article was written by ChatGPT because it comes from a writer whose content you chose to subscribe to—you didn’t sign up to read the output of large language models.

 Ultimately, preserving the Handmade Internet will lie in finding the right balance between preserving the human touch and embracing the possibilities of AI.